Shen Zheng 「郑深」

 Paper | Webpage | Code | Slides

-Motivation: Current point cloud analysis methods struggles with irregular (i.e., unevenly distributed) point clouds.
+Motivation: Current point cloud analysis methods struggle with irregular (i.e., unevenly distributed) point clouds.

 Solution: PointNorm, a point cloud analysis network with a DualNorm module (Point Normalization & Reverse Point Normalization) that leverages local mean and global standard deviation.